 Gertsen & Olufsen Vibration Compensators are world leaders in eliminating unwanted vibrations and improving the performance and comfort of ships and power plants.
-The company specialises in the development, production, installation and sale of electrically driven moment compensators.
+The company specializes in the development, production, installation and sale of electrically driven moment compensators.

 A Gertsen & Olufsen vibration compensator is designed to do the exact opposite of the inducer (engine or propeller) by delivering a cyclic and opposing counterforce in a specific direction at a specific time.
 Main engines, propellers and hulls are all having very low natural frequencies; our systems have a corresponding operational frequency bandwidth from 1to 25Hz depending of the type of compensator in question.

 The system creates an opposing sinusoidal varying force and phase angle that simply outbalances the source of vibration.
 Two sets of counter rotating irregular masses are driven by an electric servo drive ensuring a cyclic counterforce.
 The two counterweights can be individually adjusted to any required counterforce – once the necessary force has been determined it will be locked in that specific position.
 The servo drive is synchronized with the main engine ensuring that the correct and opposing phase angle is maintained.